CLRX/CLRX-mirror/doc/ClrxAsmGallium.md

 ### .debugmode

 This pseudo-op must be inside kernel configuration (`.config`).
 Enable usage of the DEBUG_MODE.
-Should be set.

 ### .dims